DevBasu123/npx-ReactApp2/README.md

-## A Complete Practice Project using React.
+## A Practice Project using React.

 **a form to enter user name and age**
 <br/>